 Current economic and political conditions make tax laws and regulations, or their interpretation and application, in any jurisdiction subject to significant change.
 Changes in tax law or tax rulings, or changes in interpretations of existing law, could adversely affect our financial condition and results of operations.
 For example, changes to the U.S. tax laws enacted in December 2017 had a significant impact on our deferred tax assets, income tax provision and effective tax rate for the year ended December 31, 2017.
+The new Administration and Congress could make changes to existing tax law, including an increase in the corporate tax rate or the tax rate on foreign earnings.
 In addition, many countries in Europe, as well as a number of other countries and organizations, have recently proposed or recommended changes to existing tax laws or have enacted new laws that could significantly increase our tax obligations in many countries where we do business or require us to change the manner in which we operate our business.
+Changes to existing tax law in the U.S. or other foreign jurisdictions could adversely affect our financial condition and results of operations